 Bootleg Dollfie Dreams exist.
 So far, Snow Miku and possibly Saber have popped up.
-Casting vinyl has a huge upfront cost unlike resin, so these took a lot longer to show up.
+Casting vinyl has a huge upfront cost unlike resin, so these took a lot longer to show up and aren't plentiful.

 BJDs are grouped into 3 size groups: tinies, minis, and largies.

 Wig sizes are measured by the circumference of the dolls head in inches.
 Heat resistant fibers look less shiny and can be heat styled.
 Volks has started recommending the Tangle Teezer brush for styling, but a normal comb or toothbrush can be used.
 Avoid using wig brushes on real hair because of oils in human hair.

 My advice when choosing a first doll is to wait until you find the one you're in love with.
 Jumping on the first doll you find before you develop your tastes usually results in not being satisfied with it.
 The best way to find the doll you want is to look at a ton of dolls.
 In addition, the cheapest doll isn't likely to be your favorite either.
 Saving up for the one you love is usually your best option.

 Please do your research once you're in love!
 Some of these companies put up beautiful photos where they use angles and lighting magic, but in actuality, the doll only is half as pretty in person.
 Others have terrible quality control, terrible shipping times (a whole year!), bad reputations, etc. A few companies have disappeared off the face of the earth, hopefully fulfilling their final orders first though.
 Find out what others think of this company and look at their photos of the doll sculpt.
 Consider if the body is pleasing to you as well.
 Think about if you prefer aesthetics or posability.
 Some bodies have both, some bodies have one, some bodies have neither.